adussaq/amd_core/README.md

 # amd_core

 For a working example please go to: https://alexdussaq.info/amd_core/<br />
-The same example is shown below and is included as index.html in this directory.
+The same <a href="https://github.com/adussaq/amd_core#fun-example-of-how-to-utilize-amd_corerequire">example</a> is shown below and is included as index.html in this directory.

 This package insures that the following scripts are loaded before any calculation has taken place:
 * jquery-2.1.4.min.js